 Steve Ditko fought for having his name as co-operative first the character of Spider-Man.
 His contributions to the character were the many body positions of Spidey including the trademark hand gestures.
 He also wrote the darker parts of his story including the murder of Uncle Ben by a criminal.

-Originally supposed to feature Doctor Octopus and Green Goblin, however Sam Raimi decided against using two villains, to focus on a more straight forward story.
+The film was supposed to feature Doctor Octopus and Green Goblin.
+However, Sam Raimi decided against using two villains, to focus on a more straight forward story.
 Doc Ock would later be used in the sequel.

 The trivia items below may give away important plot points.